"The family is one of nature's masterpieces." - George Santayana

 The Family of Craftsmen

 A knowledge and appreciation of craftsmanship, embedded in the name Lorimer itself, was the foundation for all the family restorations, designs and sculptures.
-Prof. James first encouraged William Wheeler, the farm cart and wheel maker, to make furniture.
-He made many of Robert Lorimer’s designs and was the first of three generations of furniture makers.
+Prof. James was the first to encourage and commission William Wheeler, the farm cart and wheel maker, to make furniture.
+Wheeler went on to make many of Robert Lorimer’s designs and was the first of three generations of furniture makers.

-Robert Lorimer said that the architect “must have learnt to carry out every process with his own hand.
-He must be the man among his men; he may spend the morning in his studio, but he must spend the afternoon in the workshop.”
-His brother John Henry noted that he was “intensely interested in the work [at Kellie], and then began his companionship with carpenters and smiths, which was later such a feature in his life.”
-Robert was the father of a brother and sisterhood of craftsmen.
+Robert became the father of a brother and sisterhood of craftsmen.
 The carvers William and Alexander Clow, the blacksmith Thomas Hadden and the ceiling modeller Thomas Beattie worked with him for thirty years.
 The enameler Phoebe Traquair, the stone carver Joseph Hayes and the stained glass designer Louis Davis had all worked previously with Robert when they came together to create the Thistle Chapel for the knights of the Thistle who had not had their own chapel for over two hundred years.
 One thousand tonnes of stone was transported up the Royal Mile by a single driver and horse, two of the many anonymous figures to which we owe such an extraordinary building.

 “I have been pouring my whole soul into this SNWM for the last 2 1/2 years and have been loyally supported by all the craftsmen who are working with me.”